All Episodes

 They don't live on a desert island.

-These individuals are watching the news, they're reading the newspaper.
+These individuals are watching the news.

-So in my mind, they should have discernment, just as we're supposed to have discernment in my profession, they should have discernment as well.
+So in my mind, they should have discernment, just as we're supposed to have discernment in my profession.

-Yet they are presented with these to me can only be considered garbage to go ahead and sign off and spy on a presidential candidate Trump and then President Trump.
+Yet they are presented with these, to me, can only be considered garbage to go ahead and sign off and spy on a presidential candidate, Trump, and then President Trump.

-It I think these guys are corrupt because to my knowledge, again, I don't know that this has ever been done in the United States.
+I think these guys are corrupt because to my knowledge, again, I don't know that this has ever been done in the United States.

-This is something that is brand new that they are saying it's okay to go ahead and wiretap the president or some of his uh associates.
+This is something that is brand new that they are saying it's okay to go ahead and wiretap the president or some of his associates.

-That's that's brand new, and yet they just went ahead willy-nilly, not once, not twice, not three times, but four times.
+And yet they just went ahead willy-nilly, not once, not twice, not three times, but four times.

 Oh, they're definitely complicit.

-You gotta understand here that it is well, I don't know about the judges.
+Well, I don't know about the judges.

-Uh, you know, and they're not taking crap from anybody.
+Most judges, they take command of their courtroom, you know, and they're not taking crap from anybody.

-Judges, it's yes, ma'am, no, ma'am, yes, your honor, no, your honor.
+Judges, it's yes, ma'am, no, ma'am.

 Yes, sir, no, sir.